A new year is upon us, and who knows what it will bring. Global peace, or global chaos? Advances in medicine and science, or pandemics and problems?

 - Is there independent research showing it works in education i.e. VR gives “better” results than using other tech, or no tech at all, in comparable pedagogic scenarios?

 - How supported and sustainable is VR tech?
-Will specific kit still be relevant, useful and actually usable across several academic year cycles?
+Will the same kit still be relevant, useful and actually usable across several academic year cycles?

 - Can the robust and relevant pedagogic evidence for VR to date be summarised in an easy-to-read manner?